-Discussion: Discharges of aquatic pesticides that are associated with protection of public health and safety and preservation of ecological integrity can result in a temporary lowering of the existing high quality of a water body.
+Discussion: Discharges of aquatic pesticides that are associated with protection of public health and safety and preservation of ecological integrity may temporarily lower the existing high quality of a water body.
 These discharges may only be allowed if the proposed application of aquatic pesticides is consistent with antidegradation requirements.
 One required finding is that the public interest will be served by the aquatic pesticide application.
 Projects carried out to maintain essential public services (e.g., vector control, protection and conveyance of drinking water supplies, flood prevention through maintenance of flood control channels) are consistent with the maximum benefit to people of California and justify a temporary increase in pollutant level which results in temporary water quality degradation.
 A potential temporary lowering of water quality is also justified for projects that involve fisheries management, endangered species control, and aquatic invasive species control where it can be shown that implementation of these projects protects environmental resources of important economic and social value consistent with the maximum benefit to people of the State (e.g., protection of valuable fisheries resources and aquatic habitat).

 The discharges of aquatic pesticides allowed under this amendment are not expected to unreasonably affect present and anticipated beneficial uses of the treated waterbody.
 All aquatic pesticide uses allowed under this amendment must comply with label instructions.
-As verified by USEPA and DPR, aquatic pesticides used in accordance with label requirements should not cause harm or adverse effect to non-target organisms that cannot be reduced or mitigated with protective measures or use restrictions.
-Adverse effects include any unusual or unexpected impacts to organisms not otherwise described on the pesticide product label or otherwise not expected to be present.
+As verified by USEPA and DPR, aquatic pesticides used in accordance with label requirements should not cause harm or adverse impacts on non-target organisms that cannot be reduced or mitigated with protective measures or use restrictions.
 Once the amendment is in effect, the Water Board will only permit aquatic pesticide discharges that incorporate control measures to limit water quality degradation and impacts to beneficial uses to the shortest time and within the smallest area necessary for project success.